Blog / Spider vs. NetNut: Why a Proxy Network Alone Isn't Enough in 2026

 NetNut does not scrape websites.
 It does not render JavaScript.
 It does not solve CAPTCHAs.
 It does not extract data.
 It is a pipe.
 Your traffic goes through it and comes out the other side looking like it originates from a residential ISP.

 A good proxy network used to be enough to scrape most sites.
-That stopped being true about two years ago.
-Anti-bot systems now operate at layers that a proxy cannot touch:
+That hasn’t been true for about two years.
+Anti-bot systems in 2026 operate at layers that IP rotation is blind to:

 A residential IP gets you past the first check.
 The next three still catch you.